Monday, May 14, 2018

 Martin Has Landed!

 The sensation is perfect.
 Martin Horn is Freiburg’s new mayor.
-Did young voters* called to the polls for the first time decide the vote hoping that Freiburg will now become a party town?
+Did young voters*, called to the polls for the first time, decide the outcome, hoping that Freiburg would become a party town?

 *16 years and up

 All jokes aside!
-This morning Elisabeth and I cast our run-off ballots.
-The first vote of April 22 had ended in a "triangulaire" (triangle vote), i. e., three candidates who stood for election had polled around 30% each.
-Red Baron reported.
+This morning, Elisabeth and I cast our run-off ballots.
+The first vote of April 22 ended in a "triangulaire" (triangle vote), i.e., three candidates who stood for election polled around 30% each, Red Baron reported.

-Subsequently, Freiburgers were called to the ballot boxes a second time to choose between the three candidates.
-This time, a majority of the votes decided who would govern Freiburg for the next eight years.
+Subsequently, Freiburgers were again called to the ballot box to choose between the three candidates.
+This time, most votes decided who would govern Freiburg for the coming eight years.

-Between the first and the second ballot frontrunners, Horn and Salomon, had changed their strategy.
-"Together for the change," challenger Martin Horn (34) suddenly posed in a suit and tie on his election posters for May 6, ...
+Between the first and second ballots, frontrunners Horn and Salomon had changed their strategy.
+"Together for the change," challenger Martin Horn (34) suddenly posed in a suit and tie on his election posters for May 6.

 ... while incumbent Salomon (58), "Dieter wählen, honest, green, straight," in his open white shirt, looked decidedly sporty and dynamic.
 Apparently, both candidates were trying to poach in the opponent's territory.
 In the case of the incumbent mayor, the strategy failed.

 On our way home from the ballot, Elisabeth and I suddenly saw a bicyclist turning around a corner.
 I could not believe my eyes: It was Martin Horn.
-We took a photo, and I told him he should not neglect Freiburg's sister cities when elected.
-He started to convince me that this topic has a high priority and that his international experience would greatly help him deal with the matter.
+We took a photo, and I told him he should pay attention to Freiburg's sister cities when elected.
+He started to convince me that this topic was of high priority and that his international experience would greatly help him deal with the matter.
 I answered, "You are certainly busy," impressed that Martin took his time to talk to a senior citizen on the day of his not yet known greatest triumph.

 Thank you, Martin, for the conversation